 Berkeley Lab’s new Integrative Genomics Building stands on the site of its flagship research facility of a previous era, the Bevatron.
-Designed in 1949, the proton synchrotron was then at the cutting edge of high-energy physics with its beam energy of 6.5 GeV (giga-electronvolts, abbreviated in those days as billion electronvolts or BeV, hence the name) first made its mark as the site of the Nobel Prize-winning discovery of the antiproton and went on to the discovery of “strange” particles, nuclear antimatter, and subatomic resonance states.
+Designed in 1949, the proton synchrotron was then at the cutting edge of high-energy physics with its beam energy of 6.5 GeV (giga-electronvolts, abbreviated in those days as billion electronvolts or BeV, hence the name).
+The Bevatron first made its mark as the site of the Nobel Prize-winning discovery of the antiproton and went on to the discovery of “strange” particles, nuclear antimatter, and subatomic resonance states.

 Though it was inevitably eclipsed at the energy frontier by newer strong-focusing synchrotrons elsewhere, a series of ingenious upgrades kept the machine scientifically vibrant for decades, including the use of the nearby SuperHILAC heavy-ion linac as an injector, forming the Bevalac.
 Pioneering work in heavy-ion nuclear science, as well as biomedical research and heavy-ion therapy, was performed there until 1993.

 In the run-up to the June 19, 2019 IGB ribbon-cutting, Berkeley Lab Strategic Communications remembered this remarkable facility with a photo story about the Bevatron and interviewed professor emeritus Herbert Steiner, who had participated in the antiproton discovery as a grad student, as part of their “Three Questions For…” series.

 MICE Marks Measurement Milestone: First Particle-By-Particle Emittance Measurement